pythonpandas303/GYE_Birds/README.md

 # GYE_Birds
 Repository for Towards Assesing the Ecological Health of Birds in the Greater Yellowstone Ecosystem

-This project is being performed as part of a Research Assistantship in conjunction with Montana State University and the Greater Yellowstone Coordinating Committee.
+This project is being performed as part of a Research Assistantship in conjunction with Montana State University.
+The products in this repository represent only the MSU contributions and are meant to provide Git functionality to those working on this project with Montana State University.
+This repository is not intended to provide support, methodology, or documentation to any other agency, institution, or individual.
+If you stumble across this repository, and would like to use any of the tools herein, feel free.
+However, this repository is not affiliated with any other entity.

 ## Goal
 Demonstrate an approach for monitoring the ecological health of bird populations and communities across federal lands of the Greater Yellowstone Ecosystem (GYE).